jmarcecuevas/CabifyChallenge-android/README.md

 Repositories are responsible for reconciling data in local storage with remote sources.
 Once data is obtained from a remote data source it is immediately written to local storage.
 The  updated data is emitted from local storage (Room) into the relevant data stream and received by any listening clients.

-This approach ensures that the read and write concerns of the app are separate and do not interfere with each other. however, you can sync by pulling to refresh on the products screen.
-This will fetch products via remote and update the local database.
+This approach ensures that the read and write concerns of the app are separate and do not interfere with each other.
+However, you can sync by pulling to refresh on the products screen.
+This will fetch products from remote and update the local database.

 <a name="domain-layer"></a>
 ## Domain layer